anicholson/obsidian-google-mail/README.md

 # Security Issue

 __Background__:
 Currently, the plugin will keep a `.token.json` file containing all the information required to access gmail account, so you don't have login everytime.
 But it also means that anyone with the file can do whatever he/she wants to your emails.
-Except for the others, all plugins you use have access to this file, too.
+In addition to the others, all plugins you use have access to this file, too.

 This is actually a common issue for plugins trying to integrate other services.
 There are [discussions](https://forum.obsidian.md/t/a-place-for-plugins-sensitive-data/18308) about how to safely keep these security files.
 But it's not gonna easy for a pure local application.